 If you are responsible for the program review or are part of a group charged with that task, there are a few basic guidelines that should help in identifying good assessment measures linked to the College’s six student learning outcomes.

-Don’t attempt to create assessment measures for each of the six learning outcomes.
+Don’t attempt to create assessment measures for each of the seven learning outcomes.

 Choosing two learning outcomes is sufficient.

 Think narrowly about the learning or skill gain that you intend to assess.

 For example, there are many facets of critical thinking.
 Choose one component to measure rather than this entire complex ability.

 Use a specific assessment tool to measure the student learning you want to assess.

 A general test is probably inappropriate for assessing computer proficiency.
 However, selected questions from that test that focus on this learning ability would be appropriate.

 Remember that you may already have an appropriate assessment measure in place.

 We’ve found this to be the case on a few occasions.
 You would simply need to keep records of that assessment tool separately to then make an evaluation about student learning.

 If you’re really struggling in identifying assessment measures, work backwards from changes that you have made in your courses.